Sorting “Nevermoor” Characters into Hogwarts Houses

-Many of us Potterheads are also super fans of other book series.
-For me, that includes Jessica Townsend’s brilliant MG series, Nevermoor.
-To celebrate the release of the third book in the series today, Hollowpox: The Hunt for Morrigan Crow, I Sorted the main characters from the books into their respective Hogwarts Houses.
+Many of us Potterheads are also superfans of other book series.
+For us, that includes Jessica Townsend’s brilliant MG series, Nevermoor.
+To celebrate the release of the third book in the series today, Hollowpox: The Hunt for Morrigan Crow, we Sorted the main characters from the books into their respective Hogwarts Houses.

 1. Morrigan – Hufflepuff

 Our heroine of the series, Morrigan Crow, is a little bit brave, a little bit unsure, but always exactly herself.
-Morrigan is a compelling character for me because she doesn’t always have the answers.
+Morrigan is a compelling character because she doesn’t always have the answers.
 Raised as a Cursed Child and the blame that came with it, she still manages to grip tightly to her own weird, wonderful sense of self.
-I feel like it says a lot that her favorite item in her ever-changing room at the Hotel Deucalion is her eight-armed tickling octopus chair.
+It says a lot that her favorite item in her ever-changing room at the Hotel Deucalion is her eight-armed tickling octopus chair.
 Stay weird, Mog!